IBM-Cloud/sandbox-benchmark-for-vpc/README.md

 ## Support

-If you have problems or questions when using the underlying IBM Cloud VPC infrastructure, you can get help by searching for information or by asking questions through one of the forums.
-You can also create a case in the [IBM Cloud console](https://cloud.ibm.com/unifiedsupport/supportcenter).
+If you have problems or questions when using the underlying IBM Cloud VPC infrastructure, you can create a case in the [IBM Cloud console](https://cloud.ibm.com/unifiedsupport/supportcenter).

 Though the materials provided herein are not supported by the IBM Service organization, your comments are welcomed by the developers, who reserve the right to revise or remove the materials